crwlrsoft/robots-txt/CONTRIBUTING.md

 [PSR-12](https://www.php-fig.org/psr/psr-12/) coding standard.
 Linting can be executed using the `composer cs` command.

-### Branching

-The repo contains branches for every minor version and a master branch up to date with the latest tagged version.
-For a bugfix please send your pull request to the branch of the latest version affected by the issue.
-If you're developing a new feature, branch out from the master branch.

 ### CI

 When you're making changes to this package please always run